scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 * Real-time validation for each checklist item
 * "Help Needed?" tooltips and a guided tour offering clear document rules and submission examples
 * Deep linking to each item step with state-saving
-* Clear role indicators (who does what: partner vs. Solar Company)
+* Clear role indicators (who does what: partner vs. Bright)

 🎯 **Outcome:** Fewer rejections, faster submissions, reduced partner frustration